20 Animals With Green Eyes

 Green eyes can also be found in thin cats like Oriental Shorthair Cats.

-This kind of plant originated in Thailand, and its early arrival in North America contributed to its increased popularity.
+This plant originated in Thailand, and its early arrival in North America increased its popularity.

-One of the species distinguishing characteristics, along with its triangular skull and enormous ears, is that it has green eyes.
+One of the species’ distinguishing characteristics, along with its triangular skull and enormous ears, is its green eyes.

 Although the species’ slenderness may give the impression that it is fragile, this cat is extremely agile and intelligent.